-- The parent who filed the mobility application must show that there has been a “material change in the circumstances affecting the child.”
+- The parent filing the mobility applications must show that there has been a “material change in the circumstances affecting the child”.
 This threshold question would eliminate a case from further consideration when the parent making the request is really trying to get an earlier custody order changed without an actual change in circumstances that would justify it.

 - The judge must reconsider what the best interests of the child are now as compared to earlier findings, considering the needs of the child and the ability of the parents respectively to meet those needs.

-- There is no legal presumption that the custodial parent has the right to move the child, but that parent’s “views are entitled to great respect.”
+- There is no legal presumption that the custodial parent has the right to move the child.
+However, that parent’s “views are entitled to great respect.”

 In our next post, we will continue our discussion of the Gordon factors.